 A push across the Fens to the Isle of Ely from Watton involves some very flat drove lanes, arrow-straight B-roads and a drover's crossing of the Little Ouse river for a late-evening top-up.

 The final stage is flat all the way, apart from a couple of islands to cross, but should pose no problem, following Grunty Fen Lane and Twenty Pence Road back to Histon and then on to Girton, where we will be waiting to receive you back.

 - The route has changed between Feltwell and Ely — unfortunately a bridge is currently closed so the route heads via Lakenheath now (31 March 2019).

 - The route crosses a number of busy roads — these are marked “Care!” on the routesheet.
 Bear in mind that these roads are “busy for East Anglia”, so quiet by normal standards, and that you will be crossing most of them late in the day, so even quieter than that!

-- There are three level crossings on the approach to Ely — most of you will approach these in the dusk or full-dark, so please take care, especially as the first crossing is oblique to the road, which is the worst sort.
+- There are SIX level crossings between Feltwell and Ely — most of you will approach these in the dusk or full-dark, so please take care, especially as two of the crossings are oblique to the road, which is the worst sort!

 - The route can be agricultural in places and therefore mudguards are requested for the benefit of café proprietors and other riders — and us cleaning up the pavilion afterwards.